PuneetShivaay/PuneetShivaay/README.md

 ## Experience:

-Worked as a Full Stack Developer & Chrome Web Store Specialist at Cognizant, managing and enhancing thousands of Chrome extensions and building web apps.
+Worked as a Full Stack Developer & Chrome Web Store Specialist at MNC, managing and enhancing thousands of Chrome extensions and building web apps.

 Led the development of an online AI-Enabled Exam Preparation Platform and multiple websites at Yontech Solutions.